Andrey Yezhov: Murders

 Yezhov's first known murder took place circa February 2010, in the Kashirsky District.
-One night, while he was walking around in the area when he stopped to peep through the window of a first-floor apartment, where he observed a 79-year-old woman sleeping on her bed.
+One night, as he walked around the area, he stopped to peep through the window of a first-floor apartment, where he saw a 79-year-old woman sleeping on her bed.
 After watching her for around ten minutes, Yezhov went through the unlocked front door and strangled her in her sleep before proceeding to rape the woman's corpse.
 Afterwards, he stole a TV receiver and returned home, where he hid it in his garage.
 When the crime was discovered, investigators were able to obtain DNA from the killer, but due to the lack of witnesses or any solid leads to a suspect, Yezhov was not caught.

-For the next three years, no known attack or murder has been linked to Yezhov.
+For the next three years, no known attack or murder was linked to Yezhov.
 One article speculated that he was afraid of being caught, or felt no need to claim another victim due to improving his relationship with his wife.
 In April 2013, after drinking vodka and going on another walk, he peered through the window of a residential building, where he located a 95-year-old pensioner sleeping in her nightgown.
-After confirming that she was alone, Yezhov went inside by slipping through a small window in the bathroom, went to the woman's room and subsequently strangled her.
+After confirming that she was alone, Yezhov went inside by slipping through a small window in the bathroom, went to the woman's room, and subsequently strangled her.
 However, he was unable to sustain an erection, prompting him to grab a nearby object and sodomize the body.
-He then stole six of her deceased husband's medals, and left the apartment.
+He then stole six of her deceased husband's medals and left the apartment.

 Not long after, Yezhov planned another attack, this time in the neighboring Stupino District.
 On his way home from work at the Domodedovo Airport, he stopped at Stupino Station and started looking for a suitable victim.
 He eventually found a 60-year-old woman lying on her sofa, and after entering through a window, he strangled and raped her.
 As the victim was poor, he took nothing from the apartment and returned to the station, where he caught the next train home.